owaismohsin001/NetworkiteJS/ReadMe.md

-# GraphiteJS
+# NetworkiteJS
-GraphiteJs database is a pure JavaScript persistent graph database that has its own query language.
+NetworkiteJS database is a pure JavaScript persistent graph database that has its own query language.
 It uses the latest ES6 features such as generators, to make itself easier to use and implement.
 It runs on Nodejs and its primary purpose is to aid scripting since it requires no schema to be present.
 Any JSON object can be related to any other JSON object with any relational identity although relational identities are required to be strings.

 ## Insertion and deletion
 ### Insertion